GamesCreed

 Sengoku Dynasty, PC, Review, Screenshots, GamesCreed

 The same can be said for the dark and mysterious characters, all having specific appeals for certain players.
-Unfortunately, not in Sengoku Dynasty, character, and interaction make you feel like you’re playing a low-end mobile game where skipping the interactions are more entertaining than listening or instead reading what’s going on.
+Unfortunately, not in Sengoku Dynasty, characters, and interaction make you feel like you’re playing a low-end mobile game where skipping the interactions is more entertaining than listening or reading what’s going on.

-Overall, Sengoku Dynasty has great potential if more time is spent fleshing out the game and improving it, as many of its mechanics are comparable to others in the, but sadly Sengoku Dynasty will not be taking the top spot just yet.
+Overall, Sengoku Dynasty has great potential if more time is spent fleshing out the game and improving it, as many of its mechanics are comparable to others in the genre, but sadly, Sengoku Dynasty will not be taking the top spot just yet.
 The game suffers from poor optimisation and a general lack of polish, and you’re better off playing something else.

 3